krzysztofwozniak00/Virtual-AI-LAB/README.md

 ## 🎓 Academic Overview

 This repository contains the complete implementation of my master's thesis research investigating how Large Language Model (LLM) agents can serve as research assistants in complex R&D workflows.
-The project demonstrates a novel multi-agent system that automates comprehensive research and development processes while maintaining strategic human oversight.
+The project demonstrates a Virtual AI Laboratory system that automates comprehensive research and development processes while maintaining strategic human oversight.

 ### Research Questions Addressed

-1. **RQ1: Modular Multi-Agent Architecture** - How can specialized LLM agents be orchestrated using LangGraph to support complex R&D workflows?
+1. **RQ1: Modular Multi-Agent Architecture** - How can a modular multi-agent system architecture, leveraging LangGraph orchestration and domain-specialized LLM agents, be designed and implemented to support complex R&D workflows with maintainable, scalable, and extensible components?

-2. **RQ2: Multi-Agent Evaluation Methodology** - How can complex multi-agent systems be systematically evaluated across individual agent performance and end-to-end quality?
+2. **RQ2: Multi-Agent Evaluation Methodology** - How can complex multi-agent AI systems be systematically evaluated across individual agent performance, workflow integration, end-to-end quality, and what novel evaluation frameworks are required to assess such systems effectively?

-3. **RQ3: Human-AI Collaboration Integration** - What is the optimal balance between AI automation and human oversight in multi-agent R&D workflows?
+3. **RQ3: Human-AI Collaboration Integration** - What is the optimal balance between AI automation and human oversight in multi-agent R\&D workflows, and how does strategic human intervention at critical decision points affect overall output quality and process efficiency?

 ### Key Research Contributions